 Seems like a lot of high-profile trademark issues are happening all over New York.
-A recent federal matter outlines the basics of federal trademark litigation and the arguments a business may use to attempt to enforce a trademark or attempt to use a trademark.
+A recent federal matter outlines the basics of federal trademark litigation and the arguments a New York business may use to attempt to enforce a trademark against a violator of your trademark.

-A federal judge in New York state recently ruled that The Car-Freshner Corporation – which makes the pine tree-shaped air fresheners that hang in millions of vehicles across the country – has demonstrated that it may lay claim to the tree-shaped symbol through its various federal trademark registrations and more than 60 years of use of the mark in advertisements and other marketing ventures.
+A federal judge in New York State recently ruled that The Car-Freshner Corporation – which makes the pine tree-shaped air fresheners that hang in millions of vehicles across the country – has demonstrated that it may lay claim to the tree-shaped symbol through its various federal trademark registrations and more than 60 years.

 The Lanham Act (also known as the Trademark Act of 1946) is the federal statute that governs trademarks, service marks, and unfair competition.
 It sets out procedures for federally registering trademarks, states when owners of trademarks may be entitled to federal judicial protection against infringement, and establishes other guidelines and remedies for trademark owners.